eddiecp426/Udacity-Sparkify/README.md

 ## Project Purpose and Description

-A (fake) startup comapnay called Sparkify wants to analyze the data they've been collecting on music and user activity on a new music streaming app.
+A (fake) startup company called Sparkify wants to analyze the data they've been collecting on music and user activity on a new music streaming app.
 The data team is particularly interested in viewing the type of music that their users are spending the most time listening to.
 Even for the simplest of searches, they have an extremely difficult time accesing the information.
 Sparkify wants to create tables using PostgreSQL to find the soulution to simple queries.
-In this project, I created a pipepline using Python and PostgreSQL, to that puts song and user data into tables.
+In this project, I created a pipepline using Python and PostgreSQL, that puts song and user data into tables.

 ## Tools (all using Python and its various libraries)
    - Pandas